Caleb Saulteaux has come a long way.

 Thirty kilometers north of the nearest town, the rural reserve doesn’t have diabetes treatment options.
 For those with a car, dialysis is available in Brandon, Manitoba, but that means driving 90 minutes each way, three times a week for a four-hour dialysis session.
 By week’s end, that adds up to 21 hours spent driving or in treatment—21 hours away from family and community.

 Caleb’s grandmother has been making this trek for over 20 years.
 One winter afternoon, her car broke down and Caleb found her crying, distraught she’d miss her appointment.
 He told her not to cry; it would work out in the end.
 While consoling her, his mind raced and settled on what he really wanted: for his grandmother to receive dialysis in their community.

-“I asked myself, what can I do [to help],” he explained to me.
+“I asked myself, what can I do ,” he explained to me.
 A natural athlete, he decided on running to raise awareness and dollars that would go towards buying a dialysis machine for the reserve.
 “I wanted to make a difference, no matter how hard it was for me.”

 He told his grandparents the plan, then his friends and teachers, and eventually the community Elders.
 He was going to run the 130 kilometers to Brandon.

 Waking up early to a breakfast of bacon and eggs, he set off down a quiet pasture-lined stretch of Highway 83 in the dark on a July morning last summer.
 With a friend at his side, his coach cycling behind them and his grandparents following with snacks and water in their truck, it took two days to make it along the Trans-Canada Highway to Brandon.
 Caleb recalls the emotion that motivated him to push forward.
 “Every time I looked in the truck, I felt good about what I’m doing, that’s what made me continue.”